syncfusion-content/maui-docs/MAUI/Chat/attachment-button.md

 ## Event and command

-The `SfChat.AttachmentButtonClicked` event and `SfChat.AttachmentButtonCommand` will be executed upon tapping the attachment button.
-You can pass parameter to the `SfChat.AttachmentButtonCommand` using the `SfChat.AttachmentButtonCommandParameter`.
+The `AttachmentButtonClicked` event and `AttachmentButtonCommand` will be executed upon tapping the attachment button.
+You can pass parameter to the `AttachmentButtonCommand` using the `AttachmentButtonCommandParameter`.
 You can provide options for the users to upload files, images, pdf and other media as messages in SfChat from the event handler and action of the `AttachmentButtonClicked` event and `AttachmentButtonCommand` respectively.

 **AttachmentButtonClicked Event**